EpicPant/prenetics-fronend-challenge/README.md

 - [ x ] Table.test.tsx - need to implement jest mock function to the actual api call (Now in the test file, jest is making a real api request to localhost:8080 to test if <ResultTableRow /> is rendered properly)

+- [ ] Table.test.tsx - didn't test if the component is showing the correct TableRow component for different organisation

 ## Available Scripts

 In the project directory, you can run: